capsulbrasil/compendium/vue/2022-07-27-sharing-reactivity-without-global-state-manager.md

 </script>
 ```

-Then the results are imported then read in `sv-seasrch-results.vue`:
+Then the results are imported then read in `sv-search-results.vue`:
 ```vue
 <script setup lang="ts">
 import { computed } from 'vue'